ProjOdyssey/Odyssey/CONTRIBUTING.md

 🐞 Reporting Issues

 .
-Use the Issues tab to report bugs.
+Use the bug_report.md to report bugs.

 .
 Provide steps to reproduce, expected behavior, and screenshots if applicable.